|Date Opened||7/1/2017 08:00:00 AM|

 Public Agency Eligible List Interagency Information Request - Required upon conditional offer of employment and filled out by applicant and applicant’s current/former agency.
 Can be accepted at time of application submission in lieu of ‘Public Agency Eligible List Self-Certification’ form (number 1 above).

 Note: These forms may be uploaded, emailed, Faxed or mailed.
 For instructions on these submittal options, please refer to the ‘Other’ tab in the online application.

 Offers of employment to an applicant on a PAEL are made contingent upon receipt, verification and acceptance of the above listed documents.

 If you qualify, your application will be placed on a Public Agency Eligible List (PAEL) for one year.
 You will be referred to departments as vacancies occur, as long as you continue to be eligible.
 Hiring departments determine who to interview based on a review of the available position and the application materials of applicants on all lists certified to the department.
 Please note, you will not be notified when the one year period is up and must reapply to be considered for future vacancies.

-To continue, click the PAEL application button.
+To continue, click 'Lateral Transfer from Other Agencies/Public Agency Eligible List PAEL' button.
 Please be sure to carefully read the instructions for each phase of the application process.